anhnguyendepocen/SSDSBook/_book/markdown.md

 Markdown is utilized to varying degrees by many of the data science tools we'll use in both courses, including RStudio, GitHub, and Slack.
 In all three applications, Markdown provides a straightforward way to format and stylize plain text files.
 Markdown therefore gives us the best of two worlds - text files can be organized and formatted as in [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editors like Microsoft Word, but they remain plain text files that are accessible in a variety of computing environments and do not depend on proprietary applications.

+Markdown's simplicity is sometimes also identified as a weakness - it lacks the full fledged control of html or LaTeX, for example.
+However, for research documentation, the bells, whistles, and fine-grained control of something like LaTeX are unnecessary.
+Long-term portability is a far more important characteristic, and Markdown excels in this area.

+Markdown files are really just plain-text files, which are usually identified as `.txt` files.
+However, when they contain Markdown syntax, we want to name them as `.md` files.
+Most applications will continue to recognize `.md` files as plain-text files.
+However, certain desktop applications like RStudio and some websites like [GitHub.com](https://github.com) recognize the `.md` file extension and will "render" the Markdown syntax into formatted output.
+When you create Markdown files in an application like RStudio, make sure to save them with the `.md` file extension!

 ## Document Organization
 There are two principle means for organizing Markdown documents - headings of varying size and paragraph breaks.